othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - Tracks service degradation and recovery over time
 - Provides detailed pod status information

+### Overseer

+A web-based dashboard that:
+- Scrapes the poller data for service availability metrics
+- Follows logs from both red and blue agents
+- Visualizes service health over time
+- Provides real-time updates via a web interface at http://localhost:8080
+- Calculates uptime statistics and displays trends

 ## How It Works

 1. The demo starts by setting up a Kind Kubernetes cluster with isolated networking